CezarManolache/CezarManolache/README.md

 # Hey there 👋

 I’m **Cezar Manolache**, a motivated student and aspiring cybersecurity enthusiast in my first year of **Economic Informatics (Cibernetică) at ASE Bucharest**.
-I am passionate about the offensive side of security, focusing on understanding how systems work from the ground up to better identify and mitigate vulnerabilities.
+Preparing for my first certification LPIC-1 and exploring Networking fundamentals while learning cybersecurity and programming fundamentals.
+Interested in AI automation and applying it to real-world cybersecurity solutions.

 ---